itsmeayan45/Algorithms/README.md

 ---

-## 💥 What's This Repo?
+## 🛸 What's This Repo?

-Welcome to **DAA-AlienForce** — a personal repository of solved problems from **Design and Analysis of Algorithms**, coded with logic sharper than *Diamondhead's blades* and optimized for speed like *XLR8*. 🧠⚡
+Welcome to **DAA-AlienForce** — a powerful repository of solved problems from **Design and Analysis of Algorithms**, coded with alien-level strategies.

-Each folder in this repo is themed like one of Ben's aliens, representing a unique algorithmic strategy!
+Here, algorithms aren't just learned — they're **transformed**, just like Ben with his Omnitrix.
+Whether it's a greedy approach or dynamic programming, every section here is themed after one of Ben's iconic aliens.

 ---